chef-boneyard/cookbook-quality-metrics-rfc/quality-metrics/new/qm-000-maintainer_email.md

 Pseudocode or actual code that can be used to automatically verify the rule and/or assign appropriate points.

-    it 'has a maintainer' do
+    it 'has a maintainer_email' do
       expect(cookbook.maintainer_email).to_not be_nil
     end

 ### Points

 * Positive Points:  1
-* Negative Points: 10
+* Negative Points: 20

 One point will be awarded if the quality metric is met.